dlab-berkeley/python-berkeley/events/_posts/2014-05-16-packaging-discussion.md

 The other solution, conda, is offered by Continuum analytics as part of their Anaconda distribution.
 You could install it in other python distributions, but (for now), it seems that few people do.
 Why are these guys putting energy into a separate effort?
-[Here's what Travis Oliphant (principle author of numpy) has to say.](http://technicaldiscovery.blogspot.com/2013/12/why-i-promote-conda.html)
+[Here's what Travis Oliphant (principal author of numpy) has to say.](http://technicaldiscovery.blogspot.com/2013/12/why-i-promote-conda.html)

 Want to know more about this "cross-platform hombrew written in Python?"
 [Docs